Keyless signatures for blobs with cosign

 -----END CERTIFICATE-----

-Then you have the tlog index number: 832324.
-And the last line is the generated signature, encoded in base64.
-The tlog index number is interesting, because this number refers to the transparency log entry in the public rekor instance.
 The transparency log of rekor will store any signature operation.
-You can take a more detailed look on such an entry with the rekor-cli tool:
+You can take a more detailed look on such an entry with the

 $ rekor-cli get --log-index 832324 --format json | jq